Home » Symptoms » Dog Symptoms A-Z » Swelling(S)

 -

-Symptom recognition for animal owners and veterinary diagnostic procedures
+Symptom recognition for the pet owner and veterinary diagnostic procedure

-What can pet owners do and professional therapy options
+What the pet owner can do and professional therapy options

-The pet owner should make sure that the dog does not lick or scratch the swollen area, as this can lead to additional injuries or infections.
-If the dog shows signs of discomfort or is not behaving normally, it should be kept calm and discouraged from activities that could worsen the swelling.
+The pet owner should ensure that the dog does not lick or scratch the swollen area, as this can lead to additional injuries or infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease..
+If the dog shows signs of discomfort or does not behave normally, it should be kept calm and discouraged from activities that could worsen the Swelling.

 If an allergic reaction is suspected, giving antihistaminesAntihistamines are medications that block the effects of histamine in the body, thereby alleviating allergic reactions.
-They are used in dogs and cats to treat Itching, Skin inflammation, and other allergy symptoms. may help, but this should only be done after consulting a veterinarian.
+They are used in dogs and cats to treat Itching, Skin inflammation, and other allergy symptoms. can help, but this should only be done after consulting a veterinarian.
 Self-treatment without veterinary guidance can be dangerous and should be avoided.

 Outlook on current research